m19c/gulp-run/README.md

 ==================================================
 Use shell commands in your gulp or vinyl pipeline.

 Many Unix commands are built around the idea of piping.
 Let's take advantage of that in our Gulp pipeline!
+To use gulp-run, simply tell it the command to process your files; gulp-run accepts any command you could write into your shell, including I/O redirection like `cat foo.txt - bar.txt | python < baz.py`.
+Additionally, your path includes `node_modules/.bin`, so you can call programs supplied by your installed packages.

 This plugin is inspired by [gulp-shell] and [gulp-spawn] and attempts to improve upon their great work.

 Usage